-Name or company name of the any directors not to have voted to approve this report.
-Reason (vote cast against abstention non- attendance) Explanation for the reason given
+Name or company name of any directors who did not vote in favour of authorising this report for issue.
+Reason (vote cast against abstention non-attendance) Explanation for the reason given

 Deloitte, S.L.
 Plaza Pablo Ruiz Picasso, 1 Torre Picasso 28020 Madrid España